Showing posts with label HECAS. Show all posts

 Importantly, on successful completion of semester one ask your lecturers, Admin and Student Services staff for help with completing an application for securing your scholarship.

-Complete the application form for tertiary students scholarship offered by the PNG government and submit the application around May/June to the Department of Higher Education, Research, Science and Technology (DHERST) in Port Moresby.
+Complete the application form for the tertiary student scholarship offered by the PNG government and submit the application around May/June to the Department of Higher Education, Research, Science and Technology (DHERST) in Port Moresby.

 Follow up with DHERST Scholarship Office

-Always follow up immediately and on regular basis to find out about your applications.
-Thimon is one of the best persons to help you.
+Always follow up immediately and regularly to find out about your applications.
+Thimon is one of the best people to help you.
 His email is Thimon.Bune@dherst.gov.pg.

 To ask for application forms call 301 2052 or email ask@dherst.gov.pg.
 More information on government yearly scholarships ( TESAS, AES, and HECAS) can be found on the DHERST website